nour-habib/toxic-comments-public/README.md

 <h3> Multi-Label Classification </h3>

-The goal for mutli-label classification is to determine if a given comment is toxic or non-toxic.
+The goal for multi-label classification is to determine if a given comment is toxic or non-toxic.
 If the comment is classified as toxic, we can potentially further categorize the comment into 5 additional categories:<br>

 • Severely Toxic: Extremely hateful comments.
 Usage of slurs, derogatory and offensive words.<br>
 • Obscene: Offensive or disgusting statements by accepted standards of morality and decency, usually in the portrayal of sexual matters<br>